skoro/Rio/README.md

 - Lazarus 1.8
 - FreePascal 3.0.4

+Before compiling the application you need to install a components package from the `components/rest_explorer` folder.
+In Lazarus open in main menu `Package / Open package file (.lpk)...` and open the file `components/rest_explorer/rest_explorer.lpk` then compile and install the package.

 On Linux you can compile and create the install package (deb) by Makefile.
 For example:
 - `make linux32` for compiling release binary for i386